loafey/master-thesis/Proposal/Proposal/1. Intro.typ

   well as being an intermediate compilation target for higher-level functional languages.
-  The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language to fit the requirements of a system-level language.
+  The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language adding useful features, while making sure that those features work in the context of linear types.
 ]

 /*